Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

-Exploiting the ideas of augmenting learning with ranking was in the recent years explored in the context of graph neural networks.
-For example, ranking was used to prioritize propagation \cite{klicpera2018predict}, as well to scale graph neural networks \cite{bojchevski2019pagerank}.
-A similar idea was exploited by \cite{xu2018representation}, where a more efficient propagation scheme was proposed via the use of node ranking.
-Note that the considered works concern directly with graph neural networks that operate with both nodes and features, however are not necessarily suitable for purely structural learning purposes, which is the key focus of this work.
+{Exploring} the ideas of augmenting learning with ranking was in the recent years explored in the context of graph neural networks.
+For example, ranking was used to prioritize propagation \cite{klicpera2018predict} {and} to scale graph neural networks \cite{bojchevski2019pagerank}.
+A similar idea was exploited by~\cite{xu2018representation}, where a more efficient propagation scheme was proposed {by using} node ranking.
+The proposed Deep Node Ranking algorithm is novel with respect to these works, as it {exploits} both {the} fast, parallel personalized node rank computation and the \emph{representation learning} power of deep neural networks.